Hezbollah names Naim Qassem as new chief

 It added that the group would “[ask] God Almighty to guide him in this noble mission in leading Hezbollah and its Islamic resistance”.

+The killing of Nasrallah, who embodied the Lebanese Shia movement in the eyes of its supporters and the wider region, was seen as having left a vacuum inside a group that had already lost much of its leadership as a result of months of Israeli assassinations.

+Nasrallah’s cousin Hashem Safieddine was previously viewed as the favourite to take the helm of the Iran-linked Hezbollah, but he died in an Israeli strike on Beirut shortly after his relative.

 The 71-year-old Qassem has often been referred to as Hezbollah’s “number two”.
-He is one of the religious scholars who founded the group in the early 1980s.
+He is one of the religious scholars who founded the group in the early 1980s and has a long history in Shia political activism.

-The killing of Nasrallah, who embodied the Lebanese Shia movement in the eyes of its supporters and the wider region, was seen as having left a vacuum inside a group that had already had much of its leadership decapitated as a result of months of Israeli assassinations.